TayyibYasar/Multiplayer-MineDetectGame/README.md

 # Detect Mine

-This is both Singleplayer or Multiplayer.
+This is a game that can be played either in singleplayer or multiplayer mode.

 In Singleplayer purpose is find to as many mines as possible without making three mistakes.